DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-displays.rst

 #.
 Open the Arduino IDE
 #.
 Open the CommandStation-EX project
 #.
 Open the config.h file (If you haven't renamed config.example.h to config.h do this now)
 #.
-Find the line that says: ``// define LCD_DRIVER for i2c LCD address 0x3f,16 cols, 2 rows
+Find the lines that says:
+  ``// define LCD_DRIVER for i2c LCD address 0x3f,16 cols, 2 rows
         #define LCD_DRIVER  0x3F,16,2``
+  ``// define LCD_DRIVER for i2c LCD address 0x3f,20 cols, 4 rows
+      //#define LCD_DRIVER  0x3F,20,4``
-#. make sure to uncomment this line if it has 2 slashes in front of it by removing them.
+#. make sure to uncomment on of this 3define lines if it has 2 slashes in front of it by removing them.
 #.
 Find the 4 characters that start with ``0x`` and add the address for your |I2C| backpack after it.
 We default to 3F, but your display may be 27.
 The text would read ``0x27`` if that was the case.
 #.
 In the next field, enter the number of columns in your display.
 The default is 16.
 If you have a 20 column display, enter that instead.
 #.
 In the last field, enter the number of rows in your display.
 We default to a 2 row display.
 If you have a 4 row display, change this to 4.